 - In a small bowl, stir together beans, cream cheese (if desired) and taco seasoning.
 I like to microwave the cream cheese for about 20 seconds beforehand, to make sure it’s smooth and creamy.

-- Next add the cheese, tomatoes, olives, onions and cilantro.
+- Next add the salsa or extra tomatoes on top of guacamole.
+Then add the cheese, tomatoes, olives, onions and cilantro.
 Squeeze a little lime juice over the top if desired.
 Sprinkle salt and pepper on top.

 - Alternatively you can mix the cream cheese and taco seasoning in with the sour cream.

-- You could also add in a Tablespoon of ranch seasoning mix to the sour cream if you prefer.
+- You could also add in a Tablespoon of extra taco seasoning or even ranch seasoning mix to the sour cream if you want to add more seasoning.